kurocha/tagged-format/README.md

 The Tagged text format is well defined and is compiled to a binary format using the included `tagged-format-convert`, much like how an assembler converts symbolic code to binary machine code.

+### Matricies

+Matricies are represented in all cases in the order they will be in-memory.
+When writing this in text, the matrix is therefore listed in rows.

 ## Tagged Format Tool

 Included in this implementation is the `tagged-format-convert` which converts a text format into a binary format.
 The text